jeremytregunna/kevo/CONTRIBUTING.md

 1. **Project Governance**

 This is not a democracy.
-The project is maintained by a *benevolent dictator*—that’s me.
+The project is maintained by a *benevolent dictator*--that’s me.
 Final decisions rest with the maintainer.
 Suggestions are welcome, but proposals that conflict with the core philosophy or goals of the project may be closed without further discussion.

 2. **Pull Requests**